Machine Shop Records

-Machine Shop Records is a record label founded by American rock band Linkin Park members, Brad Delson and Mike Shinoda, in 2001.
-The label is notable for releasing music in rock, hip hop, underground hip hop, alternative rock and nu metal music amongst other genres.
+Machine Shop Records, also known as Machine Shop Recordings, is a record label founded by American rock band Linkin Park members Brad Delson and Mike Shinoda in 2001.
+The record label has released singles and albums in genres including rock, hip hop, underground hip hop, alternative rock and nu metal.

-The label is responsible for bringing up artists, such as Holly Brook (now known as Skylar Grey), Styles of Beyond, No Warning and Shinoda's side project Fort Minor.
-The label has marked up 80 releases as of 2014.
+The label has signed several artists prior to their mainstream breakthroughs, including Holly Brook (whose name was later changed to Skylar Grey), Styles of Beyond, No Warning and Shinoda's side project Fort Minor.

 History

-1999-2002: Early years
+1999–2002: Early years

 The label was originally known as The Shinoda Imprint, named after Mike Shinoda.
 Machine Shop was born in drummer Rob Bourdon's living room in 1999 when the band was packing CDs and stickers into boxes to send to their very first fans.
 The label only had the potential to release the extended plays for the band's fan club annually.
 Shinoda wanted to release albums of Linkin Park under the label, but the albums were already managed by the parent company Warner Bros.
 Records, and managing the albums on his alone basis was a difficult job.
 The first release under the label was for the fan club, LP Underground 2.0, which was released on November 18, 2002.
 The label also made available some enhanced features, such as T-shirts, sticker, key-chain, a band picture, guitar pick and membership card.
 The album was co produced by Don Gilmore with Shinoda.
 On November 17, 2003, the label released another extended play for the LPU fan club, entitled LP Underground 3.0, which featured the unreleased songs in the live album Live in Texas (which was released on November 18, 2003, through the record label).